LokeshwaranMoorthi/ScriptSnatch/README.md

 **ScriptSnatch** is a web application designed to process handwritten prescription images using OCR (Optical Character Recognition) technology.
 The app extracts prescription data, matches the extracted medicines against an in-memory inventory, and generates an order for the patient.
 It leverages **Django**, **Python**, **DOCTR** for OCR, **HTML5**, **CSS**, and **JavaScript** to create a seamless, interactive user experience.

+This project helped me get comfortable with Django, DRF, image processing, and building something end-to-end.
+It also made me realize how tech can solve real-world, small-but-impactful problems.

 ---

 ## Features